tajpatel58/PyTorch-Practice/README.md

 - First implementation of a CNN on the Cifar-10 Dataset.
 - Gives a step by step overview of how the model is being trained.
 - Building familiarity with Pooling and Convolutional Filter layers to reduce feature size.

+#### Transfer Learning - Python Script:

+- This script covers how we can use an already trained model such as Resnet18 to extract the features from an image.
+- Shows how to adapt the fully connected layers on the pretrained model for our use case.
+- Built intuition on common transformations on image data.
+- Explains how to save/load model params so we ultimately choose the params that had the highest epoch accuracy (or any other metric we'd like to use)